How to create a text file

-While in the Windows command line, you also have the ability to create a new text file in the current directory.
+While in the Windows command line, you also can create a new text file in the current directory.
 With earlier versions of Windows, a new file of any type, including text files, could be created by using the edit command line command.
 Later versions of Windows removed the ability to use the edit command for this purpose.
 Instead, you can use the echo command at the Windows command line to create an empty text file in the current directory.
 An example of using this shown below.

 start notepad myfile.txt

 In this example, you are using the start command to open Notepad with the file "myfile.txt".
 Assuming this file does not exist, it would be created and saved in your current directory.
 If the file did exist, you would be editing that file.